stephenajulu/julzinsight.co/content/solutions/managed-open-source-business-infrastructure-solutions.md

     title: >-
       Why Choose Julz Insight
     content: |-
-      - Founder scaling past tool chaos
-      - **Architecture-first**: We design systems, not just deploy tools
+      - **Architecture-first** - We design systems, not just deploy tools
-      - **Modular & automation-ready**: Every component is extensible and triggerable
+      - **Modular & automation-ready** - Every component is extensible and triggerable
-      - **Sovereign & secure**: No lock-in, full control, and local-first resilience
+      - **Sovereign & secure** - No lock-in, full control, and local-first resilience
-      - **Built for Africa**: Context-aware, founder-grade, and resource-optimized
+      - **Built for Africa** - Context-aware, founder-grade, and resource-optimized
-      - **Delivered as a service**: You focus on growth—we handle the infrastructure
+      - **Delivered as a service** - You focus on growth—we handle the infrastructure
  - type: grid_section
     section_id: tier_list
     title: Tier List